- Research project

 This is a complex adaptive problem, which requires a multi-faced approach to bring about change at a societal, organisational and personal level.

-The Leadership for Executive Women in Water program provides the opportunity for women to further develop their leadership practice, to challenge the systemic barriers that hold them back and develop a strong network that will support them in leading change and innovation.
+The Leadership for Executive Women in Water short course provides the opportunity for women to further develop their leadership practice, to challenge the systemic barriers that hold them back and develop a strong network that will support them in leading change and innovation.

-The Leadership for Executive Women in Water program specifically addresses the unique challenges women in leadership face within the context of the water sector.
+The Leadership for Executive Women in Water short course specifically addresses the unique challenges women in leadership face within the context of the water sector.
 It is designed to engage senior female leaders in highly interactive, peer-oriented development to increase self-knowledge and awareness.

-This is a short residential program, which balances the power of the ‘cohort experience’ with the understanding that women leaders often have a large number of competing professional and personal priorities.
-Time commitment for the Leadership for Executive Women in Water program includes:
+This is a short residential course, which balances the power of the ‘cohort experience’ with the understanding that women leaders often have a large number of competing professional and personal priorities.
+Time commitment for the Leadership for Executive Women in Water course includes:

-The program is designed to help to contextualise your individual learning requirements, as well as to refine the needs of the collective, to better inform course content and delivery.
+The short course is designed to help to contextualise your individual learning requirements, as well as to refine the needs of the collective, to better inform course content and delivery.

 During the retreat, activities are undertaken that develop participant connections, which allows the cohort to develop into a tightly knit peer network.
 By participating with women from across the water sector, you will gain a greater understanding of the strategic challenges different types of water organisations face and learn from the shared experiences of your cohort, and develop strategies to engage and solve problems within your own environment.
 A strong group dynamic among the cohort is fundamental to the participant’s individual and collective success and greatly enhances the learning process.

-Pre-program and post-program coaching sessions can be conducted face-to-face or online.
+Pre-course and post-course coaching sessions can be conducted face-to-face or online.

-This program will focus on agency building activities including:
+This course will focus on agency building activities including:

-How do women-only leadership programs differ from mixed gender programs?
+How do women-only leadership courses differ from mixed gender courses?
 Simply, they specifically target women in the design and delivery stages.
-Women-only programs take into account several key factors:
+Women-only course take into account several key factors:

-These differences form the key to why women-only programs achieve far greater return on investment for female-employees in organisations.
+These differences form the key to why women-only courses achieve far greater return on investment for female-employees in organisations.